-- a wide range of lifting sockets - capability of establishing a connection in a safe, simple manner - the lifting systems can be re-used. - CE conforming system.
-All Terwa lifting systems have the CE marking which guarantees conformance with the European regulations
+- a wide range of lifting sockets - threaded lifting loops and cast-in lifting loops, - capability of establishing a connection in a safe, simple manner - most of the lifting systems can be re-used - CE-certified system.
+All Terwa lifting systems have the CE marking which guarantees conformance with the European regulations.